massgov/MDO-Standards/README.md

 BAD: calculate_avg_clicks

 Make function names verbs.

 Exception: When creating a classed object, the function name (constructor) and class should match (e.g., lm).

-constants are named like functions but with an initial k
+Constants are named like functions but with an initial k

 GOOD: kConstantName
 BAD: i, j, k etc...